byoman/intro-ebpf/test.md

 another filter that is still running: the kernel takes care of removing the old one and placing your new one in its place, assuming your filter has passed the checks, otherwise if it fails the old filter will remain on that socket.
-The code example in figure \[cBPF-code1\] attaches a socket filter for a PF\_PACKET socket in order to let all IPv4/IPv6 packets with port 22 pass.
+[This code example](https://github.com/byoman/intro-ebpf/blob/master/code/exemple_tcpdump.c) attaches a socket filter for a PF\_PACKET socket in order to let all IPv4/IPv6 packets with port 22 pass.
 The rest will be dropped for this socket.

 Results